protontypes/open-sustainable-technology/README.md

 - [CELAVI](https://github.com/NREL/celavi) - The Circular Economy Lifecycle Assessment and VIsualization framework allows stakeholders to quantify and visualize potential regional and sectoral transfers of impacts that could result from transitioning to a circular economy, with particular focus on energy material.

 ### Input Output Model

+> **What?** A quantitative economic framework that represents sector and environmental interdependencies by modeling how the output from one sector serves as the input for another.

+> **How?** These tools help perform input-output modeling that incorporates both economic and environmental data.

 - [MARIO](https://github.com/it-is-me-mario/MARIO) - Perform impact analysis using regional input-output tables and models.
 - [iotables](https://github.com/rOpenGov/iotables/) - Reproducible input-output economic analysis, economic and environmental impact assessment with empirical data.
 - [pymrio](https://github.com/IndEcol/pymrio) - Multi-Regional Input-Output Analysis in Python.